fcrozatier/champagne/src/routes/content-policy/+page.md

 <h3 id="fair-use">On Copyrighted material and Fair Use</h3>

-**In general, you are not allowed to use copyrighted material in the Summer of Math Exposition without permission; however, you can still use the content in such a way that it falls under <a href="https://support.google.com/legal/answer/4558992" target="_blank">fair use</a>.**
+**In general, you are not allowed to use copyrighted material in the Summer of Math Exposition without permission; however, you can still use the content in such a way that it falls under [fair](https://support.google.com/legal/answer/4558992).**

 What does this mean?
 Well…